Hodi Maputo Afro Swing

 Hodi Maputo Afro Swing is a non non-profit cultural association founded in 2014.
 The mission of Hodi is to work for the preservation, research and dissemination of Mozambican traditional dance, music and traditional instruments as well as African American Swing Dances.

-The company has over 30 artists that can also be divided into subgroups; traditional dance company, a musical group Banda Hodi, Makwaela choir group, The Hodi Swing Kids and Dance classes at the American Cultural Center.
-Hodi's artists have over the years participated in many major international festivals abroad in China, Macau, Sweden, Brazil and the USA.
+The company has over 30 artists that can also be divided into subgroups; a traditional dance company, a musical group Banda Hodi and the Makwaela choir group.
+Hodi also runs a youth program under the name Hodi Afro Swing Kids where future professional dancers are learning to dance Mozambican traditiona dances and Swing in the suburb of Maputo.
+They also run regular Lindy hop dance classes at Associação dos Múscicos in Maputo.
+Hodi has grown to be one of Mozambique’s more advances dance companies representing dances from the whole country Hodi artists have over the years worked and participated in many major international festivals abroad in China, Macau, Sweden, South Africa, Brazil and the USA.
 Nationally the have participated several time in the Festival Nacional de Cultura, Festival de Xigubo and AZGO and Crossroads.
-Hodi is available to perform at any kind of event such as galas, conferences, weddings and birthday parties.
-They can either perfom as a whole or as smaller groups.
-For contact information click here.
+They have also participated and perfomed at the international Lindy Hop events Herrang Dance Camp, Swe, Mother City Hop, SA and Frankie 100, US.

-Below is a description of each division and their expertises:
+Below is a description of each division and their expertise:

-Banda Hodi was formed in 2009 by young Mozambicans with their roots in traditional rhythms and instruments.
+Was formed in 2009 by young Mozambicans with their roots in traditional rhythms and instruments.
 Throughout the years beautiful fusions with jazz and reggae have developed but without loosing its authentic touch.
-The band is led by a twin duo that captures and engages the audience with their singing and dancing.
+The band is led by the twin duo Manhiça that captures and engages the audience with their singing and dancing.
 Banda Hodi has worked with artists such as Leon Mobley (US) Timbuktu (SWE) Mingas (Moz) Harlem Hot Shots (SWE) and Matuto (US).
 They started in the suburbs of Maputo but has grown to be one of the city’s rising talents and recently performed at the festivals AZGO and Crossroads Mozambique.